Jkierem/ui-test/README.md

 ## Backend - Firebase

+For obvious security reasons, the  firebase configuration is not commited to the repo.
 This uses firebase realtime database and expects a single path `/data` as an array of objects with the following shape:

 ```javascript
 {